MetService: Relationship with NIWA

 In 1992, the National Institute of Water and Atmospheric Research (NIWA) was spun off from the MetService to become a separate Crown entity focusing on long-term weather patterns and climate change.
 Following the separation of the two organisations, MetService remained the official weather forecasting authority.
 Over the next 32 years, the two entities clashed over access to books in the old MetService library and the accuracy of their weather reports.
 In January 2007, the New Zealand Government brought a mediator to repair relations between the MetService and NIWA.
 In 2009, the two organisations signed a memorandum of understanding to work more closely together.
 However, the two organisations continued to clash over the accuracy of their weather reports.

 In 2020, MetService chief executive Peter Lennox told Parliament that they have more weather models and meteorologists and produced more detailed forecast than NIWA.
-In 2021, Private weather forecaster WeatherWatch commented that it is "bizarre" the government is funding two weather forecasters and compared it to "Fire Service getting into Police Speeding Infringements".
 In 2022, MetService objected to the Department of Conservation's purchase of NIWA's forecasts for use in its parks, claiming it was "inappropriate for public service" due to its reliance on automated forecasts without intervention from professional meteorologists.
 MetService has a contract with the Ministry of Transport to provide weather forecasts.

 Following several extreme weather events in 2023, the Government commissioned the Sapere research group to explore how the two meteorological services could combine their capabilities.
 In late September 2024, Science, Innovation and Technology Minister, Judith Collins announced that NIWA would be acquiring MetService in order to streamline weather forecasting services and give easier access to weather information from one source.
 Metservice issued a statement welcoming the merger, stating "we see this as an opportunity to have a more connected weather forecasting system that allows a better integration between climate science, forecasting, hydrology, and coastal hazards."